1

 Centralized alert management and event correlation

 Data aggregation also improves IT alert management.
-Combining alerts from various sources like logs and sensors into a single platform or dashboard provides a unified view of the IT environment.
+Bringing alerts from various sources, such as logs and sensors, into one platform is helpful.
+It provides a clear view of the IT environment.
 Event correlation can identify patterns and relationships, helping distinguish isolated incidents from broader systemic issues.
 This centralized approach streamlines alert handling to reduce the chance of alerts being overlooked or lost in the noise.

 Automated incident creation and enrichment